 It is possible to execute queries automatically when performing a threat hunting.

 We already know how to generate queries in the Hunting area after applying some filters and then add them to an investigation.
-However, it is also to execute these queries from an investigation.
+However, it is also possible to execute these queries from an investigation.
 Going back to the Investigation area, open the details of the required investigation, and access the Queries area in the Evidence tab.
 Then, click the Run query button next to the required query.

 You will be taken to the Hunting area.
 The selected query will be added to the Expert mode query editor.
 You only have to click the Filter button to perform a threat hunting using the selected query.
 Remember that original dates are not stored, and the default time range is the last day, so you may need to specify a different range to find the required results.